Bologna is a difficult place for vegetarians, apparently.

-The filling could be different, I recommend squacquerone, a DOP fresh cheese produced between Forlì and Ravenna, and rocket.
+The filling can be different: I recommend squacquerone, a DOP fresh cheese produced between Forlì and Ravenna, in a combination with rocket salad.

 Where to eat it

 Sfarinà inside Mercato delle Erbe makes different kind of tasty piadina (also with olive oil)

 Mercato delle Erbe Via Ugo Bassi, 25 (Box 24) 40121 Bologna